The Tell-Tale Heart: Analysis

 "The Tell-Tale Heart" uses an unreliable narrator.
 The exactness with which the narrator recounts murdering the old man, as if the stealthy way in which they executed the crime were evidence of their sanity, reveals their monomania and paranoia.
 The focus of the story is the perverse scheme to commit the perfect crime.
-One author, Paige Bynum, asserts that Poe wrote the narrator in a way that "allows the reader to identify with the narrator".
+One interpretation is that Poe wrote the narrator in a way that "allows the reader to identify with the narrator".

 The narrator of "The Tell-Tale Heart" is generally assumed to be a male.
 However, some critics have suggested a woman may be narrating; no pronouns are used to clarify one way or the other.
 The story starts in medias res, opening with a conversation already in progress between the narrator and another person who is not identified in any way.
-It has been speculated that the narrator is confessing to a prison warden, a judge, a reporter, a doctor, or (anachronistically) a psychiatrist.
+It has been speculated that the narrator is confessing to a prison warden, a judge, a reporter, a doctor, or a psychiatrist.
 In any case, the narrator tells the story in great detail.
 What follows is a study of terror but, more specifically, the memory of terror as the narrator is retelling events from the past.
 The first word of the story, "True!", is an admission of their guilt, as well as an assurance of reliability.
 This introduction also serves to gain the reader's attention.
 Every word contributes to the purpose of moving the story forward, exemplifying Poe's theories about the writing of short stories.

 The story is driven not by the narrator's insistence upon their "innocence," but by their insistence on their sanity.
 This, however, is self-destructive, because in attempting to prove their sanity, they fully admit that they are guilty of murder.
 Their denial of insanity is based on their systematic actions and their precision, as they provide a rational explanation for irrational behavior.
 This rationality, however, is undermined by their lack of motive ("Object there was none.
-Passion there was none.").
+Passion there was none").
 Despite this, they say, the idea of murder "haunted me day and night."
 It is difficult to fully understand the narrator's true emotions about the blue-eyed man because of this contradiction.
 It is said that "At the same time he disclosed a deep psychological confusion", referring to the narrator and the comment that "Object there was none.
 Passion there was none" and that the idea of murder "haunted me day and night."